igorkry/tnt4j-streams/README.md

 Stream configuration states that `WmqStream` referencing `EventParser` shall be used.
 Stream deserialize message to string and passes it to parser.

-`QueueManager` property defines name of queue manager.

-`Queue` property defines name of queue to get messages.
+`QueueManager` property defines name of queue manager and `Queue` property defines name of queue to get messages.

 `EventParser` is of type `MessageActivityXmlParser` meaning that it will parse messages de-serialized into XML strings.